Why do I have breast pain in pregnancy?

 Women undergoing fertility treatments may experience breast pain due to higher levels of circulating hormones from the drugs that they are given for conception and maintain the pregnancy.
 Antidepressant medications like SSRI’s are also associated with breast pain.

 Breast trauma or prior breast surgery can lead to breast pain in pregnancy.

 Omega 3 Fatty Acid Deficiency

-Healthy fats, like omega 3’s from fish, help your body produce its own natural anti-inflammatories to reduce inflammation and pain.
+Healthy fats, like omega 3’s from fish, help your body produce its own natural anti-inflammatories to reduce inflammation and

 Surrounding Soft Tissue Injury

 A pulled muscle in the chest or a muscle that runs between the ribs may refer pain to the breast.
 Heavier breasts during pregnancy can put additional strain on surrounding soft tissue and cause strains or tears.

 Although more common in women after pregnancy, towards the end of the pregnancy or in women whose breasts are very sensitive, you can experience excessive fullness of the breasts with milk which causes discomfort.

 Also more common after pregnancy in women who are breastfeeding, infection can be caused by yeast or bacteria from the baby’s mouth on nipples that are sore.